ethereum/ethereum-org-website/src/content/developers/tutorials/erc20-annotated-code/index.md

 it was hard to make change when somebody wanted to buy a duck's worth of cow.

 The solution is to keep track of integers, but count instead of the real token a fractional token that is nearly worthless.
-In the case of ETH, the fractional token is called wei, and 10^18 wei is equal to one Ether.
+In the case of ether, the fractional token is called wei, and 10^18 wei is equal to one ETH.
 At writing, 10,000,000,000,000 wei is approximately one US or Euro cent.

 Applications need to know how to display the token balance.
 If a user has 3,141,000,000,000,000,000 wei, is that 3.14 ETH?
 31.41 ETH?
 3,141 ETH?
-In the case of Ether it is defined 10^18 wei to the ETH, but for your token you can select a different value.
+In the case of ether it is defined 10^18 wei to the ETH, but for your token you can select a different value.
 If dividing the token doesn't make sense, you can use a `_decimals` value of zero.
 If you want to use the same standard as ETH, use the value **18**.